forcedotcom/mobile-ui-elements/README.md

 	<force-ui-list sobject="Account" querytype="mru"></force-ui-list>
 	```

-4. __force-ui-detail__: force-ui-detail element enables the rendering of full view of a salesforce record.
+9. __force-ui-detail__: This element enables the rendering of full view of a salesforce record.
 This element uses the `force-sobject-layout` element to fetch the page layout for the record.
 This element also embeds a `force-sobject` element to allow all the CRUD operations on an SObject.
 This element should always be a child of `force-ui-app` element to inherit the default styles.

 	Supported attributes include:
-	- All attributes of `force-sobject-layout` element.
+	- `sobject`: (Required) Name of Salesforce sobject for which detail view will be rendered.
+    - `recordid`: (Required) Id of the record for which detail view will be rendered.
+    - `hasrecordtypes`: (Optional) Default: false.
+If false, the element returns the default layout.
+Set true if the sobject has recordtypes or if you are unsure.
+If set to true, `recordid` or `recordtypeid` must be provided.
+    - `recordtypeid`: (Optional) Default: null.
+Id of the record type for which layout has to be fetched.
+Required if `hasrecordtypes` is true and `recordid` is not provided.
 	- `fieldlist`: (Optional) Default: All fields on the layout.
 A list of fields that should be displayed for the record.
     - `fieldlabels`: (Optional) Default: Actual field labels.
 A list of labels for fields provided in fieldlist attribute.
 The order of labels should be same as the order of fields in the fieldlist attribute.
+    - `foredit`: (Optional) Default: false.
+Display edit view of the detail.

 	Example: